FEASTorg/bread-infra/README.md

 # bread-infra

-See [Slice_TEMP](https://github.com/FEASTorg/Slice_TEMP) for the required auxiliary and template files.
+See [Slice_TEMP](https://github.com/FEASTorg/Slice_TEMP) for an example of the required auxiliary and template files.

 ## Usage